 Yaki onigiri then is grilled rice ball.
 I suppose that, traditionally, it would be cooked in a teppanyaki grill but since we don’t own one, I pan-grilled the rice in a cast iron frying pan.

 This wonderful recipe is from Nami of Just One Cookbook.

-- 2 c. of cooked Japanese rice (long grain rice won’t stick together and hold shape)
+- 2 cups cooked Japanese rice (long grain rice won’t stick together and hold shape)

 - cooking oil

-- 2 to 4 tbsps. of glazing sauce from the Japanese fried chicken recipe (or use plain light soy sauce)
+- 2 to 4 glazing sauce from the Japanese fried chicken recipe (or use plain light soy sauce)

 - Form the rice into triangles.
 Speedy did this for me because I was busy with the fried chicken.
 Wet your hands with water.
 Place about half a cup of rice on one palm.
 Curve your other hand to form an inverted cone and clamp your two hands together to press and shape the rice.
 Move the rice about 45 degrees and press again.
-You want the sides to have flat surfaces because you’re going to grill the rice (Nami has an illustration).
+You want the sides to have flat surfaces because you’re going to grill the rice.

 - Sam said our pyramids were the wrong shape.
 I think she’s right.